develophant/GLKitPlusPlus/README.md

 Getting started
 =============
 The easiest way to get started is to look at the examples included in the repository.
-These show how you accomplish common tasks like animating a 2D scene, creating custom 3D objects and how to create an augmented reality app.
+These show how you can accomplish common tasks like animating a 2D scene, creating custom 3D objects, touch detection and how to create an augmented reality app.